-Jader Bignamini was introduced as the 18th music director of the Detroit Symphony Orchestra in January 2020, commencing with the 2020-2021 season.
-He kicked off his tenure as DSO Music Director with the launch of DSO Digital Concerts in September 2020, conducting works by Copland, Puccini, Tchaikovsky, and Saint-Georges.
-His infectious passion and artistic excellence set the tone for the season ahead, creating extraordinary music and establishing a close relationship with the orchestra.
+Jader Bignamini was introduced as the 18th music director of the Detroit Symphony Orchestra in January 2020.
+The DSO’s 2022-2023 season marks his second full year as DSO Music Director, and his infectious passion and artistic excellence have set the tone for the DSO on stage, establishing a close relationship with the orchestra and creating extraordinary music together.
 A jazz aficionado, he has immersed himself in Detroit’s rich jazz culture and the influences of American music.

 "America’s Music Director," as praised by the Los Angeles Times, Leonard Slatkin is a tireless advocate of American symphonic music and showing off the next generation of great composers.
 He led the DSO during a time of great innovation – including, for example, the Live from Orchestra Hall webcast series and commitment to community-minded accessibility.

 Neeme Järvi led the DSO as it returned to Orchestra Hall and as Orchestra Hall expanded to welcome the Max M. and Marjorie S. Fisher Music Center.
 He also doubled concert subscriptions, led the orchestra on tour, recorded highly praised CDs, and earned countless fans that still flock to his occasional Motor City return.

 Günther Herbig embraced Dorati’s touring ethos and brought the DSO up and down the east coast and overseas to Europe.
 He also resumed national radio broadcasts and made acclaimed recordings with the symphony for RCA.